 Thank you for your interest in our program!

-Online applications will be available in early September.
+Online applications are available starting early September.
 Please visit the Rackham webpages for additional information and the online application link.

 If you have any questions contact the Bioinformatics Graduate Program at email@example.com